best bottle for colic, Tommee Tippee bottles, Philips Avent bottles

 Choosing a bottle isn’t just about colic, it’s about your sanity.

-Sleep deprivation, feeds, nappies, and endless baby stuff can make even small tasks feel huge.
+Sleep deprivation, feeds, nappies, and endless demands can make even small tasks feel big.

 Tommee Tippee

-If you like a breast-like teat and don’t mind extra parts to clean, this one works well.
+If you like a breast like teat and don’t mind extra parts to clean, this one works really well.

 Night feeds can feel smoother, but remember the extra assembly.